-The fever for artificial intelligence is causing such a severe memory shortage that major buyers of SK hynix have begun offering to finance the construction of new production lines.
+The frenzy over artificial intelligence is causing such a severe memory shortage that major buyers of SK hynix have begun offering to finance the construction of new production lines.
 In exchange for covering factory and equipment costs, these clients seek exclusive access to the resulting capacity.
-The company carefully evaluates these offers, fearing that special agreements could create tensions due to differences in volumes, priorities, and prices among its customers.
+The company is carefully evaluating these offers, as it fears that special deals could create tensions due to differences in volumes, priorities, and prices among its customers.

 The engineering behind custom manufacturing 🏭